MaJerle/c-code-style/README.md

 switch (check()) {
     case 0:
         do_a();
-    break;      /* Wrong, break must have indent as it is under case */ case 1:
+    break;      /* Wrong, break MUST have indent as it is under case */ case 1:
     do_b();     /* Wrong, indent under case is missing */
     break;